 One challenge in diagnosing hypoglycemia is that the associated symptoms could be due to an unrelated cause.
 It’s a mistake to rely on symptoms alone, says Mary-Elizabeth Patti, MD, director of the Joslin Diabetes Center Hypoglycemia Clinic and Associate Professor of Medicine at Harvard Medical School.
 In the face of a nerve-wracking situation, for instance, hormones such as adrenaline may make your heart race—even if they don’t cause any major changes in blood sugar levels.
 Yet you might assume a quickening heartbeat means you’re hypoglycemic.

 Of course, you don’t have to be in a doctor’s office or hospital to experience hypoglycemia, as it can happen at any time.
 Although hypoglycemia is most typically associated with diabetes, where deficiency of insulin or reduced responsiveness to insulin can make it difficult to control blood sugar levels, hypoglycemia can happen to anyone for a number of reasons.
 For example, if you’ve gone a long time without eating and your body has not developed the metabolic flexibility to burn fat instead of glucose, your blood sugar might drop too low.
-Other causes include excessive weight loss, or chronic liver, kidney, or adrenal gland disease.
+Other causes include low body weight or malnutrition, or chronic liver, kidney, or adrenal gland disease.

 Perhaps the most common reason a person without diabetes experiences hypoglycemia is as the result of a glucose spike from eating a sugary or high-carbohydrate meal.
 This causes your body to release insulin to help shuttle the glucose into cells, and the surge of insulin can cause blood sugar to then fall too low.